 How far can you actually drive on those last few gallons of gas?

 Let’s be honest, we’ve all waited a little too long to fill our gas tank after we’ve hit empty.
-Some of us have been lucky and pulled into the gas station running on fumes, but others have had to walk five miles round-trip to the nearest gas station to refuel.
-This is why all cars don’t have gas tanks on the same side.
+Some of us have been lucky and pulled into the gas station running on fumes, but others have had to walk five miles round-trip to the nearest gas station to refuel, or found out the hard way how poor our gas mileage really is.

 But, when the gas light goes on, we never go into an immediate panic because Dad has always said, “You’ve got a few more miles left after the light goes on.”
 Well, you were right to trust him, and this chart tells you exactly how far you can drive on empty.